 assistance of a color code2.

-To do this, they investigated the ability of honeybees to learn mazes of four types:
+In setting up this research, the scientists investigated the ability of honey bees to learn mazes of four types:

 It was found that regularity in the structure of the maze aided recognition and learning in honey bees.